Glossary

 Packaging and Packaging Waste Regulation (PPWR)

-Packaging and Packaging Waste Regulation is laid down by the EU that regulates what kind of packaging can be placed on the EU market, as well as packaging waste management and prevention measures.
+The Packaging and Packaging Waste Regulation is established by the EU to regulate what types of packaging can be placed on the EU market, as well as to set requirements for packaging waste management and prevention.

 Packaging and Packaging Waste Regulation (PPWR)

-Packaging and Packaging Waste Regulation is laid down by the EU that regulates what kind of packaging can be placed on the EU market, as well as packaging waste management and prevention measures.
+The Packaging and Packaging Waste Regulation is established by the EU to regulate what types of packaging can be placed on the EU market, as well as to set requirements for packaging waste management and prevention.

 Packaging and Packaging Waste Regulation (PPWR)

-Packaging and Packaging Waste Regulation is laid down by the EU that regulates what kind of packaging can be placed on the EU market, as well as packaging waste management and prevention measures.
+The Packaging and Packaging Waste Regulation is established by the EU to regulate what types of packaging can be placed on the EU market, as well as to set requirements for packaging waste management and prevention.

 Packaging and Packaging Waste Regulation (PPWR)